Buzz627/CodeObfuscation/README.md

 		I'm going to try to concat some of the lines so it looks enem more confusing. cant be too confused.

+---
+14:20	ok i think im done with this for now. it should be working at least with teh short script i gave it.

+---
+#instructions

+just call the python script with a single argument, the name of the js script to be changed. eg `python obfuscator.py testSctipt.js` it will create a new file called "newScript.js". i have provided a small test script that it works with. it will create a bunch of random variables to replace the old variable names and will concatinate lines together to be really confusing. i dont really want to read the new script. its a pain in my ass